 To make the most of your business planning time, ensure you have everything you need before you start.
-You don’t want to block out a morning to make plans to grow your business only to fill the time completing your BAS (business activity statement) for the last quarter.
-Get your paperwork up to date and have your latest budget spreadsheets and financials ready to work with as part of your planning session.
+Don’t block out a morning to make plans to grow your business only to fill the time completing your BAS (business activity statement) for the last quarter.
+Get your paperwork up-to-date and have your latest budget spreadsheets and financials ready to work with as part of your planning session.

-Before you start, you might also want to have a good look at what your competitors are up to.
+Before you start, perhaps have a good look at what your competitors are up to.
 Plans for your business certainly don’t need to be based on what others are doing, but doing competitor research can help you work out how to make your business stand out.

-If you’ve been avoiding looking at what’s NOT working in your business, your planning session is the perfect time to look into those issues.
-For example, if you’ve been having trouble with a member of your team, you might list this as a weakness in your business.
-From there, you can work out how to turn that around to benefit your business.
-Perhaps that person would benefit from extra training or maybe it’s time to sit down with them and discuss how things need to improve.
+If you’ve been avoiding looking at what’s not working in your business, your planning session is the perfect time to look into those issues.
+For example, if you’ve been having trouble with a member of your team, you might list this as a weakness.
+From there, work out how to turn that into a strength.
+Perhaps that person would benefit from extra training or maybe it’s time to formally discuss how things need to improve.